deis/deis/docs/managing_deis/running-deis-without-ceph.rst

 We will not be using the database component in the Ceph-less cluster, and will instead rely on an external database.

+When provisioning the database, it is strongly recommended to use an `m3.medium` instance or greater.

 Registry
 ^^^^^^^^